William Garbutt: Biography

 Garbutt was born, the son of a carpenter in a small village near Stockport.
 His family was large, sharing his home with his parents, grandmother, six older sisters and a younger brother.
 Joining the army at a young age, the young William Garbutt first played football there for the Royal Artillery.

 After returning from duties, he began his club football playing career with Reading during the 1903 season and played for them in the Southern League, before leaving in December 1905.

 The young winger moved to join Woolwich Arsenal for two seasons, and made his debut in a First Division match away to Preston North End on 23 December 1905, which finished 2–2.
 He made 80 appearances for the London club in three years, including 52 in the League, despite injuries ruling him out of much of the 1906–07 season.
 He was part of the Arsenal side that reached two FA Cup semi-finals in successive seasons; however he was eventually displaced by Jackie Mordue and after spending much of 1907–08 in the reserves he left for Blackburn Rovers in May 1908.

 He spent four seasons playing for Blackburn, making 82 league appearances and reaching another FA Cup semi-final; he also won a cap playing for the Football League XI.
 He may have returned to Woolwich Arsenal briefly for a second spell in 1911–12, but this is not recorded in official club histories and he definitely did not play a senior-level match during this time.
 His playing career having been blighted by injuries, he retired from playing in 1912, aged 29.

 Genoa: Impact on Italian football

-He moved to Genoa, Italy (which is described as the most English town in Italy), to work on the docks after retiring from playing football, to support his family.
+He moved to Genoa, Italy to work on the docks after retiring from playing football, to support his family.

 He was appointed as the new head coach of Genoa CFC on 30 July 1912, with no previous experience and only aged 29.
 It is not clear how he came to be their manager, some reports say he was recommended by Vittorio Pozzo; who would go on to coach Italy to two World Cups.